qok4959/Tic-Tac-Toe-app/README.md

 # This is a simple Tic-Tac-Toe app.
-Using Firebase to store your previous games results.
+Using Firebase to store your previous game results.
 ## Tech stack:
 - React Native
 - Cloud Firestore